wikiknights/cs-materials/src/intro-to-c/arrays/arrays-intro.md

 ```c
 float grades[5];
 ```
-Here, we just created an array of size 5 with a datatype of `float`, meaning each element in this array should be a `float`.
+Here, we just created an array called "grades" of size 5 with a datatype of `float`, meaning each element in this array should be a `float`.

 We can also have different types: